linrunner/TLP/tlp-gtk/README.md

 This build of TLP comes with tlp-gtk aka ThinkVantage Dashboard, a graphical interface for tlp-stat.

+If the ThinkVantage button is unused, it will automatically use it as a hotkey.

 tlp-gtk can be extended via plugins which are pythonic classes.

 ```python